mauricio-repetto/mauricio-repetto/README.md

 # About me

-👋 Hi, I’m @mauricio-repetto, an ML Engineer with 2 postgraduate degrees, one in BigData Analytics and another in Artifficial Intelligence, and in addition I have a master degree in BigData.
+👋 Hi, I’m @mauricio-repetto, an ML Engineer with 2 postgraduate degrees, one in BigData Analytics and another in Artificial Intelligence, and in addition I have a master degree in BigData.
 I currently work as a Machine Learning Engineer at Nearsure (ex UruIT) and I also teach programming classes at Universidad ORT Uruguay.
 I have extensive experience in developing Business Intelligence solutions for various clients in South America and the United States and in recent years I have carried out several projects based on Artificial Intelligence in areas such as Computer Vision, Natural Language Processing, Audio Processing, among others.

 - 👀 I’m interested in **Artificial Intelligence**.
 - 🌱 I’m currently learning **everything about AI**.